-As summer is here and we are free to explore once more it’s time to get excited and make plans for of places to visit in Yorkshire.
+As autumn arrives the sound of an old fashioned pub with a nice fire going sounds like heaven to us is here.
 We’ve put together a great list of some of Yorkshire’s oldest pubs – which are all steeped in history and have that traditional feel that only good old-fashioned pubs can give.
 There are some fan favourites in there such as York’s most haunted pub and the famous Tan Hall In, Britains highest inn.

 The Bingley Arms, Bardsey – 953ad